dberger2/project1.github.io/README.md

 ## 3.2 Renaming the Columns

-At this point, we have a usable data frame to start cleaning up a bit more.
+At this point, we have a usable data frame we can start clearing up a bit more.
 Some of the column names were a bit long, so the following code was used to turn them into something a little more readable.

 ``` r
 asteroiddata2 <- as_tibble(plyr::rename(asteroiddata2, c(